Myth#1: Learn how and why you should participate in our career fairs.

 Myth #2: I’ve got plenty of time to look for a job.

 Not necessarily!
 Students are finding that looking for a full-time job takes up to 4 to 6 months.
 So why are you waiting?
 Start your job search now and start connecting with employers.
-This is a valuable way to ask for informational interviews which may lead to meeting more people and could help you get a job offer.
+This is a valuable way to ask for informational interviews which may lead to meeting more people and could help you to receive a job offer.

-Myth #4: The recruiter couldn’t take my resume.
+Myth #3: The recruiter couldn’t take my resume.
 What a waste of time!

 Federal regulations may prevent some employers from accepting students’ resumes at Career Fairs.
-If a recruiter is unable to accept your resume, give them your business card (yes, have custom business cards printed with your contact information)!
+If a recruiter is unable to accept your resume, give them your business card (yes, it is recommended to have custom business cards printed with your contact information)!
 Also, this is still a great opportunity to speak with employers about your career path and goals.

 In a recent national survey taken by Universum, students ranked attending a Career Fair in their top 3 ways of having face time with employers.
 Career Fairs are meant for everyone!
 Whether it is your first year, last or somewhere in between, employers are interested in meeting you.

-Myth #6: I don’t have time to prepare and don’t even know what I would say to an employer!
+Myth #5: I don’t have time to prepare and don’t even know what I would say to an employer!

-Let Career Development help you!
+Let Employer Engagement and Career Design help you!